Before we go in too deep, let’s look at the numbers

 Smart chatbots are not smart if chatbot trainers don’t train them regularly.
-Trained chatbots can analyze sentiments of people on the other end and offer extended services.
-Human agents can take the charge of conversations if chatbots are unable to answer queries.
-Human agents can decide whether to take the charge of conversations based on signals like confidence score.
+Trained chatbots can analyze the sentiments of people on the other end and offer extended services.
+Human agents can take charge of conversations if chatbots are unable to answer queries.
+Human agents can decide whether to take charge of conversations based on signals like confidence score.
 Thus, human resources can be engaged in activities that require some special skill and grunt work is taken care of by chatbots.

 4: AI-enabled email marketing apps to raise sales conversion rate: Persistent, personalized and polite follow-up emails sent at regular intervals can raise sales conversion rates.